-Subsequent to January 31, 2020, we granted 9,693,087 RSUs and 121,033 restricted stock awards ("RSAs").
-Based on the latest fair value per share available, we estimate we will recognize approximately \$57,847 of stock-based compensation expense related to these RSUs and RSAs granted over the requisite service period of four years.
-Such RSUs and RSAs contain both service-based and performance-based conditions to vest in the underlying common stock.
-The service-based condition criteria is generally met over a four-year period.
-The performance-based vesting condition is satisfied upon the occurrence of a qualifying liquidation event which is defined as the earlier to occur of (i) an IPO or (ii) a sale event.
+Subsequent to January 31, 2021, we granted 2,326,303 RSUs.
+Based on the latest fair value per share available, we estimate we will recognize approximately \$136,038 of stock-based compensation expense related to these RSUs granted over the requisite service period of four years.
+Such RSUs contain both service-based and performance-based conditions to vest in the underlying common stock.
+The service-based condition riteria is generally met over a four-year period.
+The performance-based condition is satisfied upon the occurrence of a qualifying liquidation event which is defined as the earlier to occur of (i) an IPO or (ii) a sale event.